botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-interactions.md

 other than messages or reactions.
 These features include builtin buttons, dropdown selection menus, or submitting a modal (basically a pop-up form).
-Within custom commands it is possible to not only create and customize these new interactive features, but respond to them as well, opening up new possibilities for ephemeral message responses, modals, and more within YAGPDB custom templating script.
+Within custom commands it is possible to not only create and customize these new interactive features, but respond to them as well, opening up new possibilities for ephemeral message responses, modals, and more.

 ### Interaction Lifetime

-An interaction's lifetime starts with the initial _interaction_ with an _interactive element_.
+An interaction's lifetime starts with the initial *interaction* with an *interactive element*.

-1. A server member clicks on a _button_, uses a _menu_, or submits a _modal_ after filling it out.
+1. A server member clicks on a *button*, uses a *menu*, or submits a *modal* after filling it out.
 2. This interaction is sent to YAGPDB, and becomes available to trigger any custom commands which match it.
-3. Within the triggered custom command(s), YAGPDB should then _respond_ once to the interaction, sending a message, updating the triggering message, or sending a modal.
+3. Within the triggered custom command(s), YAGPDB should then *respond* once to the interaction, sending a message, updating the triggering message, or sending a modal.
 This may only be done within the CC which was triggered by the interaction.
-4. _(optional)_ Continue to send followup responses for up to 15 minutes until the interaction token expires.
+4. (optional) Continue to send followup responses for up to 15 minutes until the interaction token expires.

 ```mermaid
 graph LR;